thanhvu3105/GuessMyNumber/README.md

 # GuessMyNumber
-This is my first Javascript game, post here so I can see this 10 years later.
+This is my first Javascript game, post here so I can see this 10 years later and laugh at myself.